Skip to main content

 Packages that are currently undergoing active development will have frequent changes during the testing and debugging phases.
 Several iterations may be required to ensure stability for production.
 As part of this process, the package source is stored locally rather than being built from a Git repository.
 This setup enables a rapid development-build-test cycle.

-The OpenWRT build tools, including the SDK, are meant to be run on Linux.
-There are a variety of ways to do this:
+The OpenWRT build tools, including the OpenWRT SDK, are meant to run on Linux.

 • Docker virtual machine